 British Religion in Numbers is an online religious data resource.

 Numbers aren’t just for statisticians.
-People want to visualise and understand data for work, for study, for general interest, or to settle a debate.
-Many debates over religion rest on questions of how large? how many? how typical?
+People want to visualise and understand data for work, for study, for general interest, or to settle a debate: how large? how many? how typical?

-Religious data is also important for public decision-making – by local authorities, central government and other public bodies.
-Religion may have a role in forming “social capital” and in building civic life.
+Religious data is also important for decision-making by local authorities, central government and other public bodies.
+Religion may have a role in supporting civic life.
 Religion may affect lifestyle and health, where people choose to live, and what opportunities are available to them.

-To help answer such questions, quantitative data – from measures of observed or reported social phenomena – is critical.
-There is a great deal of historical and contemporary data available, but it hitherto been scattered, or difficult to access by many researchers.
-BRIN aims to enable access to religious data, by researchers of all backgrounds.
+To help answer such questions, quantitative data – from measures of observed behaviour or social surveys – is critical.
+A great deal of historical and contemporary data has been collected: BRIN aims to make it accessible to researchers of all backgrounds.

 We catalogue the full range of statistics on faith in Britain, in a searchable database: